Shouvik028/Embedded_Systems_Project/README.md

 ## Introduction

-The **Fridge Door Alarm System** is an embedded project designed to promote food safety and energy efficiency in household refrigerators.
-Utilizing an LPC1768 microcontroller and an MH infrared sensor, this system continuously monitors the fridge door status in real time.
-When the door is left open beyond a set duration, the system provides immediate visual and auditory alerts through an LED indicator and a buzzer.
-By encouraging users to promptly close the fridge door, the Fridge Door Alarm helps reduce food spoilage, minimize energy waste, and foster responsible usage habits aligned with sustainable living practices.
+The **Fridge Door Alarm System** is an embedded electronics project designed to promote food safety and energy efficiency in household refrigerators.
+Leveraging an **LPC1768 microcontroller** and an **MH infrared sensor**, this system continuously monitors the fridge door status in real time.

+If the door is left open beyond a preset duration, the system immediately notifies users with both visual (LED indicator) and auditory (buzzer) alerts.
+By encouraging prompt closure of the fridge door, the Fridge Door Alarm helps reduce food spoilage, minimize unnecessary energy consumption, and foster responsible usage habits aligned with sustainable and eco-friendly living.